HIMELha/Laravel_Ecommerce/README.md

 ## LotoBD Ecommerce
-This project was created with laravel, This is free to use If you discover a security vulnerability in this project, please send an e-mail to  me via webhimel032@gmail.com .
-All security vulnerabilities will be promptly addressed.
+This project was created with laravel, If you discover any bugs, errors or security vulnerability in this project, please send an e-mail to  me via webhimel032@gmail.com .
+All issue's will be promptly addressed.

 ### Live url: https://lotobd.webhex.xyz
 ### Admin url: https://lotobd.webhex.xyz/admin/login
-### Admin Login:
+### Admin Login: admin@email.com
-### Admin Password:
+### Admin Password: 123456

 Don't forgot to give a ⭐🤩 on github.